Let’s make some Sugar Swaps!

-Too much sugar means extra calories, which cause fat to build up and could lead to heart disease, some cancers and type 2 diabetes.
+The problem is that too much sugar means extra calories, which in turn can lead to stored fat in the body and diseases like heart disease, some cancers and type 2 diabetes.

 Eating too much sugar can also cause tooth decay, so be sure to clean your teeth twice a day and check your kids are doing the same.